MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-8.md

  When signing in with password authentication, error message "...Interactive authentication is needed..." occurs if your organization requires multifactor authentication.
 Switch to certificate-based authentication, or consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview).

+###  Compliant device required

+If you try to create a service principal using a device that is not compliant with your organizations access policies, you will receive message "...Conditional Access policy requires a compliant device...".
+Switch to a computer that meets your organization's access policies.

 ## See also

 * [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals)